Solar panels in Sussex: are they worth it?

 Our design also includes a 5.8kWh battery, which allows the household to use 1,981kWh of the electricity their solar panels produce in a year, which makes up 48% of their total consumption.

-The other 1,688kWh generated by the solar panels would be sent to the grid, using a smart export tariff called Octopus Flux – one of the best export tariffs on the market.
+The other 1,688kWh generated by the solar panels would be sent to the grid, using an export tariff called Octopus Flux – one of the best export tariffs on the market.

 We’ve worked out these savings by using the NREL System Advisor Model (SAM), which incorporates solar irradiance data based on the latest weather patterns, statistics about the system’s inverter, and smart battery controls that maximise export savings.